 Maintaining Frame is the same as setting Socio-Emotional Boundaries.

 In the Manosphere, there’s been a lot of talk about the importance of maintaining an emotional boundary.
-This trait has assumed many labels (dependent on the context), including abundance mentality, detachment, Dread, maintaining Frame, remaining aloof, and Zero Farts Given (ZFG).
+This trait has assumed many labels (dependent on the context), including abundance mentality, detachment, Dread, maintaining Frame, outcome independence, remaining aloof, and Zero Farts Given (ZFG).
 I’ll go with detachment for the remainder of this essay.

 In spite of the attention that this concept has received, I don’t think it has ever been described in great analytical detail.